Your clothes, the floor, your furniture…

 Food and environmental allergies can cause skin irritations, rashes, itchiness, and excessive shedding.

-If you notice any of these symptoms, talk to your veterinarian about what possible issues and solutions.
+If you notice any of these symptoms, talk to your veterinarian about possible issues and solutions.

 Tip #10: Watch Your Dog For Infestations